antimodular/ofxOpenFace/README.md

 The addon should be able to:
-- receive any ofImage or ofPixel
+- receive any ofImage, ofPixel or cv::Mat
 - find all faces
 - collect all landmarks and provide their 2D and 3D points
 - label each face with an id